1010392946/IPSOCNV/README.md

 **result:** Saved two example images of the project<br>

 # Usage of IPSOCNV
+## step1: Data preprocessing
+After sorting and alignment of sample files with samtools and BWA, simulation.py performs further preprocessing operations, including feature extraction of other parameters, to obtain simulated data used for experiments.
+The same processing is performed on real data as well.
 ## step1: Training process
 Importing training data and execute train_ipsocnv.m
 ## step2: Testing process